polalagi-dev/NorthlinkModerationBot/README.md

 ---

 Reminder: This isn't the complete version of the bot, nor can you use the bot.
-This has progress of the bot development.
+This has progress of the bot's development.